mdn/browser-compat-data/schemas/browsers-schema.md

 - An optional `release_notes` property which points to release notes.
 It needs to be a valid URL.

 - An optional `engine` property which is the name of the browser's engine.
 Valid values are `"Blink"`, `"EdgeHTML"`, `"Gecko"`, `"Presto"`, `"Trident"`, `"WebKit"`, and `"V8"`.
-This property is placed on the individual release as a browser may switch to a different engine (e.g. Microsoft Edge switched to Chrome as its base engine).
+This property is placed on the individual release as a browser may switch to a different engine (for example Microsoft Edge switched to Chrome as its base engine).
 If `engine` is specified, `engine_version` must also be provided.

 - An optional `engine_version` property indicating the engine version used in this release.
 Required when `engine` is specified.